huggingface/blog/kv_cache_quantization.md

 # How to use quantized kv cache in 🤗 Transformers?

 To use kv cache quantization in 🤗 Tranformers we have to install external dependencies first by running `pip install quanto`.
 To activate quantization on kv cache, we have to pass in `cache_implementation="quantized"` and indicate quantization parameters in a cache config in dictionary format.
 And that's all we need to start using kv cache quantization.
-Additionally, since quanto is device agnostic, you can quantize and run your model regardless if you are on CPU/GPU/ MPS (Apple Silicon).
+Additionally, since quanto is device agnostic, you can quantize and run your model regardless if you are on CPU/GPU/MPS (Apple Silicon).

 ```python